How to Install a Metal Roof Over Shingles

 Other items you should consider are:

-When installing the roof, you should apply the screws in the flat of the steel, as specified by the manufacturer, and in a way that it creates spacing for a good view from the ground.
 For the best results, use screws as they would be better than nails.
-When placing the screws, the ideal space is between 25 and 30 inches apart and skip every other rib to create no more holes than necessary in your roof.
+When placing the screws, the ideal space is between 25 and 30 inches apart, and skip every other rib to create no more holes than necessary in your roof.

 For your home to look its best, it’s important to ensure that the trim is placed properly.
-The edges must be surrounded with flashing, which improves the appearance and provides resistance against rain, snow, and wind.
+The edges should be surrounded by flashing, which improves the appearance and provides resistance against rain, snow, and wind.
 You also should consider ice guards even if you don’t have gutters.
-If you’re taking care of the trim yourself, make sure you have someone down on the ground to look up the trim for you.